Professional English translation services

 Halifax offers excellent English copywriting services.
 Make sure your web pages or other texts are well written in an appropriate style.
 Call or mail us for an offer.

-How should I translate a web site to English?
+How should I translate a web site into English?

 To translate a web site to English is like translating it to Spanish, French, German or any other European language, except that the number and diversity of readers is likely to be considerably greater.
 Few others than Poles will read a Polish web site, but so much internet content is in English that you may expect readers from all over the world.
 Many will not speak English as their first language.